 Here are the standard percentages for licensing’s most product product categories:

 Accessories: 3% -18%

 Apparel: 5% - 17.5%

 Consumer Electronics: 3% - 10%

 Video Games/Software: 1% - 20%

 Licensors distribute the marketing budgets to purchase media and advertising space for all participating licensees' collective benefit.
 Some licensors may require license holders to pay a small advertising fee separately (usually the same 1-2%).
-In this instance, licensees can choose how their advertising contribution is spent.
-With the expanded advertising possibilities, licensees can encourage sales before the product has even been released.
+In this case, licensees can choose how their advertising contribution is spent.
+With expanded advertising possibilities, licensees can encourage sales before the product has even been released.

 The Flowhaven solution has optimized the process of granting rights to partners.
-As a licensor, our state of the art solution gives you the power to give full access to style guides, and other assets automatically based on the terms of your agreement or your own manual settings.
+As a licensor, our state-of-the-art solution gives you the power to give full access to style guides, and other assets automatically based on the terms of your agreement or your own manual settings.
 Once a deal has ended, or you have decided to limit the reach of a given partner, you can easily remove access as well.

 To learn how Flowhaven is helping the world’s best teams improve the process of calculating royalty rates and increasing revenue, book a demo today!